bittensor-church/superburn/README.md

 - `deploy-testnet.sh` accepts a target parameter.
 Run `./deploy-testnet.sh Sink` (default) to deploy the burn contract or `./deploy-testnet.sh RegisterOnly` to deploy the minimal `RegisterOnly.sol` helper.
 - `tools/register_neuron.py` is the fully featured helper that decodes SS58 hotkeys to bytes32, loads the Sink ABI, and signs transactions using `PRIVATE_KEY`.
 - `tools/register_neuron_minimal.py` is a stripped-down variant for the `RegisterOnly` contract.
-It expects a raw `--hotkey-bytes32`, always estimates gas (falling back to 200,000 if estimation fails), and prints transaction status plus replayed revert info if the call fails.
+It pre-funds the helper contract via the balance-transfer precompile (auto-computing the contract’s SS58 mirror from its H160), then calls `burnedRegisterNeuron` with a specified burn amount (defaults to the prefund), and the contract refunds any leftover balance.
+It expects a raw `--hotkey-bytes32`, always estimates gas (falling back to 200,000 if estimation fails), and prints transaction status plus the emitted RegisterAttempt event.

 ## Installation